sarehsoltani/sarehsoltani.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I’m a Machine Learning Researcher at the BrainsCAN, exploring the effects of music perception on brain functionality.
-With over four years of hands-on experience in both academia and industry, I’ve worked on developing Machine Learning models to tackle real-world problems.
-My research interest lies at the intersection of computer vision, natural language processing, and scene understanding, with a strong interest in leveraging applied ML to solve challenging problems in the healthcare domain.
+I’m a Machine Learning Researcher at the BrainsCAN, where I explore the effects of music perception on brain functionality.
+With over four years of hands-on experience, I specialize in building scalable ML solutions and extracting insights from complex, high-dimensional datasets.
+I have a proven track record of turning real-world challenges into data-driven strategies through robust models and analytics pipelines that drive measurable impact.
+I am passionate about creating impactful solutions, especially in the healthcare sector, and I am always keen to learn and grow in areas that merge ML and real-world applications.

-I received my Master's Degree in Computer Science at Western University, where I developed a weakly supervised anomaly detection model for surveillance videos using a Two-Stream I3D Convolutional Network as my thesis.
-Prior to this, I got my Bachelor’s Degree in Computer Engineering from Amirkabir University of Technology (Tehran Polytechnic), focusing on real-time tracking systems.
+I graduated from my M.Sc. in Computer Science from Western University where I developed a weakly supervised anomaly detection model for surveillance videos using a Two-Stream I3D Convolutional Network as my thesis.
+I completed my B.Sc. in Computer Engineering at Amirkabir University, focusing on real-time tracking systems.

+My research interests include ML fundamentals, Computer Vision, Biomedical Computing, and natural lanaguage processsing.
+On the applied side, I'm interested in ML problems at scale, modelling, training, deployment and evaluation.
+I am currently looking for my next job opportunity in machine learning.

 {style="text-align: justify;"}